feinleib/filibustr/README.md

 These functions share a common interface.
 Here are their arguments:

-- `local`: Whether to read the data from a local file, as opposed to the Voteview website.
-Default is `TRUE`.
-If the local file does not exist, will fall back to reading from Voteview.
-- `local_dir`: The directory containing the local file.
-Defaults to the working directory.

-**Note:** Especially when working with large datasets, reading data from Voteview can take a long time.
-If you are repeatedly loading the same static dataset (i.e., not including information from the current Congress), it may be useful to download the dataset as a CSV from Voteview so you can read that local file instead of having to use the web interface.

 - `chamber`: Which chamber to get data for.
 Options are:
   - `"all"`, `"congress"`: Both House and Senate data (the default).
   - `"house"`, `"h"`, `"hr"`: House data only.